John Jardine, MD – Chairman

 Larry previously served as the Chair of the NATA SSATC as well as District 2 Representative.
 Mr. Cooper has also served as a member of the National Federation of State High School Associations (NFHS) Sports Medicine Advisory Committee.
 In addition, he has held numerous positions within the Pennsylvania Athletic Trainers Society (PATS) including being a member of the Board of Directors, Secondary School Committee Chair, Parliamentarian and others.
 Larry is a founding member of the Western Pennsylvania Interscholastic Athletic Leagues (WPIAL) Sports Medicine Advisory Committee and continues to work as a Master Assessor for the Pennsylvania Interscholastic Athletic Associations (PIAA) Wrestling Weight Loss rule.
 He continues to be involved with a few projects, committees and task forces while serving as the NATA District 2 Secretary.

-Director of Sports Medicine, University of Georgia Athletic Association
+Executive Associate Athletic Director – Sports Medicine, University of Georgia Athletic Association

 David Csillan, MS, LAT, ATC